michimichiamo/michimichiamo/README.md

 **michimichiamo/michimichiamo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 📖 I'm an AI student enrolled at [Alma Mater Studiorum - Università di Bologna](https://corsi.unibo.it/2cycle/artificial-intelligence/index.html)
+- 📖 I recently graduated in Artificial Intelligence at [Alma Mater Studiorum - Università di Bologna](https://corsi.unibo.it/2cycle/artificial-intelligence/index.html)
-- 🔭 I’m currently working on **predictive and prescriptive models** (with focus on COVID-19 pandemic) for my Master's Degree Thesis
+- 🔭 I worked on **predictive and prescriptive models** (with focus on COVID-19 pandemic) as part of my Master's Degree thesis work
   - Exploiting techniques integrating Deep Learning and Constrained Optimization
   - Making use of Compartmental models, Lagrangian duality (optimization) and Artificial neural networks
 - 🌱 I’m currently learning [Empirical Model Learning](https://emlopt.github.io/)